This is an image showing faulting on Venus.

 Click on image for full size

 This picture shows an example of folding and faulting on Venus.
-The different patterns of faulting provide evidence of the stress and strain, or crustal deformation taking place on the surface.
+The different patterns of faulting provide evidence of the stress and strain, or pushing and shoving taking place by different parts of the surface.

 Types of fracturing and faulting found on Venus are: